-Follow the wooden placards along the trail and read each entry with your group as you pass.
-This will earn their Historic Wildflower Trail patch purchased in the Girl Scout Showcase at any local office.
+Follow the wooden placards with green Trefoils along the trail and read each entry with your group as you pass.
+This will earn their Historic Wildflower Trail patch purchased in the Indianapolis Girl Scout Shop.

-Site of the David Varner homestead: This homestead was the farmhouse for the sheep farm on the property.
+1. Site of the David Varner Homestead

+This homestead was the farmhouse for the sheep farm on the property.
 Girl Scouts used it as a bunkhouse and office until 1957 when it was burned down to make way for the ranger's residence.
 The watershed in this area runs off the Miami and Shoals soil and into the Eagle Creek (aka Dorothy Dell Run inside the camp).
 Thousands of acres of Marion County are in the Eagle Creek watershed.